AGRINFO AGRINFO logo

 Sources

-Draft Commission Implementing Regulation as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products
+Commission Implementing Regulation 2025/354 as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-European Commission proposes updated list of countries that can export animal products to EU.
-Added: Armenia, Brazil, Kazakhstan, Thailand.
-Delisted: Belize, Brunei, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, Tunisia
+European Commission updates the list of countries that can export animal products to EU.
+Affected countries: Armenia, Belize, Brazil, Costa Rica, Cuba, Honduras, Kazakhstan, Nigeria, Tanzania, Thailand, Tunisia

-Draft Commission implementing Regulation amending Implementing Regulation (EU) 2021/405 as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products [scroll down to download]
+Commission Implementing Regulation 2025/354 as regards the lists of third countries with an approved control plan and the lists of third countries authorised for the entry into the Union of certain fishery products

 What is changing and why?

-The draft Regulation proposes updates to the list of countries allowed to export animal products to the EU.
+This Regulation updates the list of countries that have in place adequate public health systems to allow the export of certain animal products to the European Union.

 Countries gaining export authorisation: